 - ACA Member Committees: ACA’s committees address important issues that impact your day-to-day operations and provide meaningful input to the Board of Directors.

-- Strategic Plan: ACA International’s work is driven largely by the initiatives set forth by association members in its three-year strategic plan.
+- Strategic Plan: ACA International’s work is driven largely by the initiatives set forth by the Board of Directors in the association's three-year strategic plan.
 The Board met in December 2020 and reaffirmed the vision, mission and values, and adopted goals for 2021-2023.
 Accompanying strategies and action plans are in development.

 - ACA Bylaws: The rules governing the association’s internal affairs, the ACA International Bylaws are amended from time to time with approval by the Council of Delegates.
-Current Bylaws effective January 2019.
-Amended Bylaws effective January 2021 (as amended July 14, 2020).
+Current Bylaws effective January 2021 (as amended July 14, 2020).

 - ACA Holding Company Bylaws: ACA International owns 100 percent of the stock of ACA International Holding Company Inc., a corporate structure housing the association’s taxable activities and protecting the association’s tax-exempt status.
 ACA International Holding Company owns 100 percent of the stock of both for-profit subsidiaries, ACA International Enterprises Inc. and Collectors Insurance Agency Inc. These are the governing rules of the holding company.